Skip to content

 Other Product Features:

 You can apply underglaze when your clay is Wet, Leather hard, Bone dry, or Bisque ware.
 If you missed a spot or want to apply more underglaze, you can do so at any time, even after you bisque your piece.
-When applied after your bisque fire, make sure the underglaze is dry, and apply 2 coats of Speedball Clear Glaze for a beautiful shiny finish.
+When applied after your bisque fire, make sure the underglaze is dry, and apply two coats of Speedball Clear Glaze for a beautiful shiny finish.

 Applying a clear glaze would ensure a good food-safe seal.